LEP Question Time

 Hi.
 It's Barney from FSB.
 My question is - what is the single most important thing that LEP can do to support small businesses?

-Barney Mynott asked almost 5 years ago
+Barney Mynott asked over 5 years ago

 We know that if you are running a small business time is money, and that the business support landscape can be complex and confusing.
 Many small businesses just do not have the time and knowledge of where and how to look for the support that might be critical to their future success.
 So the single most important thing the LEP can do for small businesses is to provide a free, impartial single point of contact to help them to navigate their way.